Jiayi-Pan/ChatGPT_TUI/README.md

 # License

-`catt` is licensed under the MIT License.
+`catui` is licensed under the MIT License.